OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **What types and lengths of account identification are supported?**

 UK.OBIE.SortCodeAccountNumber is specific to UK.
-The SchemeName field is namespaced, meaning the ASPSP/PISP may use a different scheme name, if it is not already defined in OBIE specifications.
+The SchemeName field is namespaced, meaning the ASPSP/PISP may use a different scheme name, if it is not already defined in OBL specifications.

 The identification field is 256 characters long so you can add more than 14 characters if required.

 ### **Does the ASPSP always have to redirect back to the TPP?**

-The OBIE Standard supports 2 methods of authentication: redirection and decoupled.
+The OBL Standard supports 2 methods of authentication: redirection and decoupled.

-For redirection, OBIE's research has suggested that redirection screens are a useful part of the process, providing customer trust.
+For redirection, OBL's research has suggested that redirection screens are a useful part of the process, providing customer trust.
 The following reasons are noted:

 They help customers navigate their online journey and inform them of what is going to happen next.
 They help create a clear sense of separation between the TPP’s domain and the ASPSP’s domain.